 More Places to Cycle

 There are many great cycling opportunities in the area, where you can explore the backcountry roads of the mainland and the North Channel of Lake Huron.
 Some of the places Daniela recommends are the roads in and around Echo Bay and Desbarats.
-These roads are paved, scenic and you can create a loop with St. Joseph Island.
+These roads are paved, and scenic and you can create a loop with St. Joseph Island.

 The Sault Cycling Club offers recommended routes as well.

 Rent a Bicycle on St. Joseph Island

 If you don't own a bicycle or are unable to bring your own, you can rent one on the Island.